HUST-D5DM/paper-reading/README.md

 ### 20180926
 ZRT) Perceive Your Users in Depth: Learning Universal User Representations from Multiple E-commerce Tasks
 WL) CARL: Content Aware Representation Learning for Heterogeneous Networks
-SY) GAN : An Overview Community Detection in Attributed Graphs An Embedding Approach
+SY) GAN : An Overview
+FZX) Community Detection in Attributed Graphs An Embedding Approach
 ### 20180919
 ZRT) Name Disambiguation in AMiner: Clustering, Maintenance, and Human in the Loop
 SY) On Exploring Semantic Meanings of Links for Embedding Social Networks